 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 2.1: Governance The people: I trust the people governing the service to have the knowledge, integrity, and ability to empower the communities they serve.
 Te Tiriti: Honouring Te Tiriti, Māori participate in governance in partnership, experiencing meaningful inclusion on all governance bodies and having substantive input into organisational operational policies.
 As service providers: Our governance body is accountable for delivering a highquality service that is responsive, inclusive, and sensitive to the cultural diversity of communities we serve.
-FA Ashford Care Home is part of the Bupa group of facilities.
+FA Willowbank Care Home is part of the Bupa group of facilities.
 The facility is a new single level purpose-built care facility.
 The service has applied for hospital (geriatric and medical), rest home level care and dementia level care for up to 56 residents.
-This includes 36 dual-purpose beds across 3 x 12 wings (households).
-There are 20 dementia beds across 2x 10 bed wings (households).
-The service is planning to admit residents from the 4th of July 2023.
-Ashford Care Home has set several quality goals for 2023 around the opening of the facility and these will also link to the organisation's strategic goals and H&S goals.
+This includes 36 dual-purpose beds across three 12 bed wings (households).
+There are 20 dementia beds across two 10 bed wings (households).
+The service is planning to admit residents from 17th October 2023.
+Gladys Mary is a Bupa facility 10 kms away which is closing on 17th October and all existing staff and residents are transferring to Willowbank.
+There is a detailed transition plan which includes a communication plan; workforce capability; workforce capacity and occupancy; resident transfers; new admissions; and operational management.
+Willowbank Care Home has set several quality goals for 2023 around the opening of the facility and these will also link to the organisation's strategic goals and health and safety goals.
 The philosophy of the organisation and service also includes providing safe and therapeutic care for residents with dementia, which enhances their quality of life and minimises risks associated with their confused states.

 Bupa has an overarching three-year strategic business and operational plan which aligns to Bupa global 3x6 strategy.
 Six strategic and enabling pillars of Customers, Growth, Transformation, Sustainability enabled by Data and an Agile Culture.
-This consists of three ambition KPIs, that will measure customer care touchpoints.
+This consists of three ambition key performance indicators (KPIs), that will measure customer care touchpoints.
 The leadership team of Bupa is the governing body of Bupa and consists of directors of clinical; operations; finance; legal; property; customer transformation; people; risk; corporate affairs; and technology.
 This team is governed by the Bupa strategy, purpose, and values.